wssheldon/osintui/README.md

 ⭐ [wtfis](https://github.com/pirxthepilot/wtfis)

-I needed a good first project to leanr rust and wtfis was the primary source of inspiration for osintui.
+I needed a good first project to learn rust and wtfis was the primary source of inspiration for osintui.